jigsvr24/SwagLabs-Web-Application-Playwright-Automation-Assignment/README.md

-# SwagLabs web application Website Automation Test Cases
+# SwagLabs web application Automation Test Cases

 This repository contains automated tests for the SwagLabs e-commerce website using Playwright and TypeScript.
 This test follows a Page Object Model (POM) where objects for each pages are created and tests are written based on the pages actions.